 - Lower speeds (to maximize range)

-- Frequent charging stops for longer journeys
+- Frequent charging for longer journeys

 Certification Progress

-Type Certification: Joby and Archer both expect FAA type certificates in 2025, with commercial service beginning shortly after.
+The FAA and EASA have developed new frameworks for eVTOL aircraft.
+Joby and Archer both expect FAA type certificates in 2025, with commercial service shortly after.

 Use Cases Emerging

-Early electric aircraft applications include:
+Early applications include:

 Inter-city travel: Short regional routes where driving takes hours but traditional flights are inconvenient.